Parent-Teacher Relationship and Cooperation: An Important Factor in Student’s Quality Learning and Self-Development

 - Parents who don’t care about their child’s performance in school

 - Parents who don’t cooperate with the school’s activities and advocacies

 Unfortunately, these parents do not understand that their cooperation is needed too to achieve their child’s success.
 They do not know that they can be better teachers of their child.
 Something must be done in able to raise awareness on this issue for the students future is at stake.
-Making a move is difficult but if all educators will voice out the same sentiment at the same time, this issue will surely be given attention.
+Making a move is difficult, but if all educators voice out the same sentiment at the same time, this issue will surely be given attention.

 Below are the things that parents can do in able to make sure that their child is receiving the education that they need:

 1. Regularly ask your child about school matters.